AirgoAtlasAI/atlasai/README.md

 ## AtlasEndura

 AtlasEndura provides the framework for conducting fatigue analysis on SFRT parts.
-LifeCycle and Failure life are based on Airgo's proprietary fatigue failure criterion.
+LifeCycle and Failure life are based on AirGo's proprietary fatigue failure criterion.

 ![AtlasEndura](assets/images/atlasendura.png)